 SD-WAN-based network will connect 1,500 sites in 94 countries on 5 continents

-Orange Business Services provides Siemens with SD-WAN infrastructure and security on global scale
+Orange Business provides Siemens with SD-WAN infrastructure and security on global scale

 Siemens AG, a global electronics and electrical engineering company, has extended its contract with Orange Business for a global “Siemens Digitalization Network” (SDN) built on an SD-WAN infrastructure, connecting 1,500 sites in 94 countries.
 The increased performance of its communications infrastructure will enable Siemens to take full advantage of further digitalization to improve its Industry 4.0 processes.

 Under this new six-year contract worth 240 million Euros, Orange Business will migrate Siemens’ entire global infrastructure to a dynamic and flexible SD-WAN network which will connect cloud applications as well as IoT devices.
 Consolidating network design and maintenance with one single provider will further reduce complexity and strengthen application performance and agility.

 “As a globally operating company with subsidiaries and divisions all over the world, we need a reliable and flexible communication network that is a critical business enabler and can evolve with our growing business,” said Frederik Janssen, Head of Siemens IT Infrastructure Portfolio and Strategy.
 “We chose Orange Business because we see it as a prime partner with the ability to deliver seamless worldwide SD-WAN coverage with the highest degree of security standards – especially to protect against threats from the Internet, quality of service, local support and an attractive price-performance ratio.
 We were also impressed by the flexibility and the service level Orange Business has been providing as a trusted partner to Siemens over the past several years.”